 - In another bowl, combine flour, baking soda, and salt.

 - Add the flour mixture to the cream mixture and combine completely.
 Dough will be a little sticky.

 - Divide dough in half and return 1/2 to refrigerator.

-- Cut off a narrow slice of dough.
-Roll lightly with hands on lightly floured board into a pencil width strip about 7-8? long.
+- Cut off a narrow (1/2" more or less) slice of dough.
+Roll lightly with hands on lightly floured board into a pencil width strip about 7-8" long.

-- Create a figure 8 and pinching the ends together to fasten securely.
+- Create a figure 8 and pinch the ends together to fasten securely.

-- Place on lightly greased baking sheet.
+- Place on lightly greased baking sheet or one topped with a silicone baking mat.
 Repeat with remaining dough.

-- Bake 12 minutes or until lightly golden.
+- Bake 8-9 minutes or until just barely lightly golden.